 Since taking the bench, Judge Meyer and his administrative team have aggressively sought grant opportunities to expand Court services resulting in the following:

-1. Family Intervention Court (FIC) – Grant funding for this important program was obtained from the Seneca, Sandusky and Wyandot Mental Health and Recovery Services Board.
-FIC is an intensive therapeutic probation program designed to address mental health, alcohol and substance abuse problems in families which cause reoccurring negative contacts with the Juvenile Court.
+- Family Intervention Court (FIC) – FIC is an intensive therapeutic probation program designed to address mental health, alcohol and substance abuse problems in families which cause reoccurring negative contacts with the Juvenile Court.
+The program was initially funded by levy funds provided by Seneca, Sandusky and Wyandot County Mental Health and Recovery Services.
+Judge Meyer, through efficient fiscal management, now funds this Program without levy support.

-2. Diversion Program – This valuable program was re-established by Judge Meyer through his proactive maximization of the RECLAIM Ohio Grant.
-The Diversion Program identifies appropriate non-violent first time offenders and diverts them into programming.
+- Diversion Program – This valuable program was re-established by Judge Meyer through his proactive maximization of the RECLAIM Ohio Grant.
+The Diversion Program identifies appropriate non-violent first-time offenders and diverts them into programming.
 Diversion successfully prevents most juveniles from further penetrating the juvenile justice system.

-5. Solid Waste District Contract – In an effort to maximize the potential benefits of the Community Service Program, the Court has entered into an agreement with Solid Waste District for highway litter clean-up wherein the Court will receive reimbursement for the supervision services provided by its Community Service Officer.
+- Solid Waste District Contract – In an effort to maximize the potential benefits of the Community Service Program, the Court has entered into agreements since 2010 with the Ottawa, Sandusky, Seneca Joint Solid Waste Management District for highway litter clean-up.
+This opportunity allows juveniles to give-back to the community and the district provides supports for the supervision services of the Community Service Officer.

-8. Supreme Court Technology Grant – In 2015, the Court applied for and obtained grant funding from the Ohio Supreme Court for enhanced security equipment.
+- Supreme Court Technology Grant – the Court applied for and has obtained grant funding from the Ohio Supreme Court for enhanced security equipment.

 Judge Meyer and his wife Heidi, have four children.